Eighteen Percent of all Home Sales in Denver’s Top Selling Neighborhood in 2017 were Affordable

 “The process of delivering affordable homes in a highly desirable community like Stapleton is more important than ever, and requires the commitment and support of numerous entities,” said VP of Public Relations for Forest City (now Brookfield Properties) Stapleton, Tom Gleason.
 “We are working with local builders and the City of Denver to obtain federal and state tax credits that allow our affordable home builders to deliver a diverse mix of affordable housing options in one of Denver’s large-scale master-planned redevelopments.”

 ● 864 affordable homes (combined rental and for-sale) completed or under development to date in 2017

 ● 18% of all home sales in Stapleton in 2017 were part of Stapleton’s affordable housing program

 ● 503 affordable for sale homes completed or under construction to date for buyers making no more than 80% Area Median Income

 ● 361 affordable rental homes completed for people making 60% to as little as 30% of Area Median Income

-● Forest City has set aside land to meet 10% affordable for-sale agreement
+● Forest City (now Brookfield Properties) has set aside land to meet 10% affordable for-sale agreement

 ● Development of an additional 250 affordable rental homes is awaiting CHFA tax credits (70 affordable senior apartments and 180 low income family apartments)